OSIPI/osipi.github.io/pages/pages-root-folder/opportunities.md

 *Please get in touch with [Task Force 6.1](/task-force-6-1/) to join now!*

 **DSC/DCE Challenge**
+The OSIPI challenge on " Quantitative Contrast Perfusion MRI (QCP-MRI)":
-Pipeline developers and users are invited to particiapte in a community-based challenge to establish a set of benchmarks for analysis of DCE-MRI in the brain.
-Neuroradiologists are also invited to collaborate in preparing the clinical data.
+- Call for submission: all interested teams are invited to compete in this challenge that aims to establish a set of benchmarks for quantification of Ktrans from DCE-MRI scans of brain tumors.
+- Call for participation: we invite interested pipeline developers to participate in independent replication of the proposed workflows submitted by the competing groups.

-*Please get in touch with [Task Force 6.2](/task-force-6-2/) to join now!*
+*Please get in touch with [Task Force 6.2](/task-force-6-2/) leads for more information!*